salcode/bootstrap4-genesis/README.md

 ### Inline Code and Code Blocks

 I disagree with the choices made for the official [Bootstrap Code styles](https://getbootstrap.com/docs/4.2/content/code/) and therefore have modified these styles in this theme.

+## Increase Default Font Size

+The Bootstrap default font-size of `1rem` is too small in my opinion.
+I've increased it to `1.4rem` in release `2.0.0`